mlaposta/turborepo-yarn-zero-installs/README.md

 # Modified Turborepo starter updated with Yarn Berry zero-installs

+This is a modified Turborepo starter.
+The full tutorial with step-by-step instructions can be found on [wheresbaldo.dev](https://wheresbaldo.dev/tech/monorepos/update-turborepo-to-use-yarn-berry).

 **Note:** This is **NOT** an official Turborepo starter, refer to https://github.com/vercel/turbo for the official ones.

 ## Modifications